Foods | Cooking

 and pepper.
 Put a little chopped onion and 1/4 bacon slice onto the top of

-each steak strip. to make roulades, roll up (jelly-roll style) and tie well with cooking
+To make rouladen, roll up (jelly-roll style) and tie well with cooking

 string.
 NOTE: Cooking string can be found in most supermarkets.

 In a large frying pan over medium-high heat, heat vegetable oil.
-Add roulades and brown thoroughly on all sides.
+Add rouladen and brown thoroughly on all sides.
 As each

 roulade is browned, remove from frying pan and transfer onto a large plate.